Students in Rome

 Studiamo!

-After breakfast, you head downstairs for a traditional class meeting, ride the 870 bus to the Galleria Borghese or the Capitoline Museums for a walking art history lecture, or take the #8 tram into the heart of the city for an educational tour of one or more of Rome’s countless historical landmarks.
+After breakfast, you head downstairs for a traditional classroom meeting, ride the #31 bus to the Vatican Museums for a walking art history lecture, or take the #8 tram into the heart of the city for a history lecture in the Roman Forum and Colosseum.

-You enjoy a plate of pasta al pesto or roasted chicken and potatoes at noon, savoring the rich flavors and aromas of authentic Italian cuisine.
+You enjoy a plate of pasta al pesto or roasted chicken and potatoes for lunch, savoring the rich flavors and aromas of authentic Italian cuisine.

 You spend the afternoon roaming the Eternal City with three friends.
-After taking in the dazzling interior of the Church of Saint Ignatius of Loyola, you and your group explore the Roman Forum, the Circus Maximus, and the Colosseum.
+After taking in the dazzling interior of the Church of Saint Ignatius of Loyola, you and your group explore the Trevi Fountain, the Spanish Steps, and Piazza Navona.
 The four of you settle at the edge of the Villa Borghese to relax and catch up on a philosophy assignment as the sun begins to sink.

 Di sera

-Your entire cohort converges on Al Casaletto for this week’s Convivium dinner and dialogue.
+Your entire cohort converges on the campus dining room for this week’s Convivium dinner and dialogue.
 Taking place every Wednesday evening, Convivium brings together seminarians from the Pontifical North American College and Rome campus students, faculty, and staff for a community feast and an evening of lively fellowship.

 Courses Available